Grants Pass, Oregon

-Grants Pass is the county seat of Josephine County, Oregon, United States.
+Grants Pass is a city in and the county seat of Josephine County, Oregon, United States.
 The city is located on Interstate 5, northwest of Medford, along the Rogue River.
-The population was 39,189 at the 2020 census.
+The population is 39,194 according to the 2020 census, making it the 15th most populous city in Oregon.

 History

 Early Hudson's Bay Company hunters and trappers, following the Siskiyou Trail, passed through the site beginning in the 1820s.
-In the late 1840s, settlers (mostly American) following the Applegate Trail began traveling through the area on their way to the Willamette Valley.
-The city states that the name was selected to honor General Ulysses S. Grant's success at Vicksburg.
+In the late 1840s, settlers following the Applegate Trail began traveling through the area on their way to the Willamette Valley.
+The city states that the name was selected to honor General Ulysses S. Grant's incredible success in the Vicksburg Campaign.
 The Grants Pass post office was established on March 22, 1865.
 The city of Grants Pass was incorporated in 1887.

 The Oregon–Utah Sugar Company, financed by Charles W. Nibley, was created, leading to a sugar beet factory being built in Grants Pass in 1916.
 Before the factory opened, Oregon-Utah Sugar was merged into the Utah-Idaho Sugar Company.
 Due to labor shortages and low acreage planted in sugar beets, the processing machinery was moved to Toppenish, Washington, in 1918 or 1919.

-Grants Pass, along with Medford and Ashland was an unofficial "sundown town", which actively warned Black and other non-white people to leave town before sunset or face violence and harassment.
-Although there was no documented law of the racist policy, it was enforced locally via residents and signage.
+Grants Pass was formerly a sundown town.

+The Ku Klux Klan was active from the 1920s to 1960s.